Muruga Booker

-Steven Bookvich known as Muruga Booker (born December 27, 1942) is an American drummer, composer, inventor, artist, recording artist, and an autonomous Eastern Orthodox priest.
+Steven Bookvich (born December 27, 1942), known as Muruga Booker, is an American drummer.

 Biography

-Booker was born in Detroit, Michigan, on December 27, 1942, at Highland Park General Hospital, and is of Serbian descent.
+Booker was born in Highland Park, Michigan, on December 27, 1942, at Highland Park General Hospital, and is of Serbian descent.
 His father, Melvin Bookvich, was a shoemaker who played accordion.
 He is married to Patti, aka Shakti, and they have a daughter named Rani, and a son named Aaron from a previous marriage.
 He previously lived in Detroit, New York City and Oakland, California.
 Since 1985, Booker and his family have lived in Ann Arbor, Michigan, where he has his own recording studio called Sage Ct.
-Studio, as well as an Eastern Orthodox Church where he is the priest, Saint Gregory Palamas Celtic Orthodox Church.
+Studio.

 Musical career

 1950s

 Booker first played the accordion before taking up drums as a preteen.
 He studied drums under Misha Bichkoff, a Russian music teacher.

 1960s

 He first professionally played drums in 1961 with "The Low Rocks" in Detroit as Steve Booker.
 Under that name he also achieved local recognition playing in 1962 with the "Thunder Rocks" and both bands released singles on the Sabre Records label, which they also created.

-Booker became known for his long, driving drum solos.
-He shared the bill at venues like Detroit's Eastown Theatre and Grande Ballroom with Ted Nugent, Traffic, Jack Bruce, Mose Allison, Sam Lay, Jimmy Reed and many others.
-He often performed as Steve Booker's New Volume.

 In 1964 he began playing with folk-rock singers Jim & Jean, and also performed on their recordings Changes and People World, which also featured Harvey Brooks on guitar and bass.

 In 1964 and 1965, Booker played and recorded with the psychedelic folk rock band The Spike Drivers, and they recorded several songs including Can't Stand The Pain and I'm So Glad.

 In 1965 he was asked by Richard Williams to become a member of The Casuals to back up Brenda Lee, and he toured with them for several months all over the USA.

-Starting in 1966 he began playing with John Lee Hooker at many Detroit area venues, and they were often booked as Hooker and Booker.

 In 1968 he joined the Paul Winter and The Winter Consort, and performed on their album Something in the Wind.

 In 1969, at the first Woodstock Festival, he played drums for Tim Hardin, along with cellist Richard Bock, from The Winter Consort.
 At Woodstock he met Swami Satchidananda who invited him to visit him at the Integral Yoga Institute in New York City, where he gave him the name Muruga.
 While at the Integral Yoga Institute he became friends with pop artist Peter Max, who also did the artwork for Muruga's 1970 release of Rama Rama/Endless Path, which was also the first recording that Don Was engineered.